andrewmatlock/Indux/docs/docs/elements/tooltips.md

 ### Customization

-Tooltip elements are generated on page load.
-Style them with custom CSS modifying the `.tooltip` class.
+Modify styles with custom CSS for the `.tooltip` classes.

 ```css copy
 .tooltip {